Ping SDKs

 You then create a new application project and configure it to use the Ping SDK for Android.

 Step 2.
-Configure connection strings
+Configure connection properties

 In this step, you provide your application with the settings it needs to connect to your PingOne Advanced Identity Cloud or PingAM instance.